koompi/koompi.org/content/basic/_index.en.md

  pi -S --noconfirm <Package name>
 ```
 ## Refreshing mirrors
-Sometimes it can happen that your system can’t find the updates or packages.In that case, there’s a problem with the mirrors you’re trying to connect to.
+Sometimes it can happen that your system can’t find the updates or packages.
+In that case, there’s a problem with the mirrors you’re trying to connect to.
 You can simply refresh the mirrors with this command.
 ```
  pi -Syyu
 ```